andreros/playground/awesome-development/readme.md

 - [Mozilla MDN Web Docs - JavaScript Guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide) (Free) - A guide that shows you how to use
 JavaScript and gives an overview of the language, by Mozilla.

+### Workshops

+- [NodeSchool](https://nodeschool.io/) (Free) - Open source workshops that teach web software skills.
+Do them on your own or at a workshop nearby.
+NodeSchool is an open source project run by volunteers with two goals: to create high quality programming curriculum and to host community learning events.

 ### Video Tutorials

 - [#JavaScript30](https://javascript30.com/) (Free) - 30 Day Vanilla JS Coding Challenge.
 Build 30 things in 30 days with 30